chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 We designed IAM v2 to leave your v1 policy data untouched during your upgrade to v2; however, you can choose to not port over v1 policies by using the provided `--skip-policy-migration` flag with the upgrade command.

 Whether or not you migrate your v1 policies, if at any time you decide to opt back out of the beta and revert to v1, your original v1 policies will still be intact.
-Reverting to v1 will remove any new v2 data created while using IAM v2 (policies, roles, projects, rules).
+Reverting to v1 will remove any new v2 data created while using IAM v2 (policies, roles, projects, project rules).
 Users, teams, and tokens are shared between v1 and v2, so changes to them will persist.

 See the [IAM v2 API Reference]({{< relref "iam-v2-api-reference.md" >}}) for day-to-day use of the IAM v2 system.